pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

-If there are any conservatively-scanned roots, the GC needs to validate their values (e.g. by checking if it lies within one of the ranges of addresses used for the objects allocated on the GC Heap), and keep any object potentially referenced by such alive.
+If there are any conservatively-scanned roots, the GC needs to validate their values (e.g. by checking if it lies within one of the ranges of addresses used for the objects allocated on the GC Heap), and trace any object potentially referenced by such values.

 An earlier discussion on "[pinning][]" established that any object referenced by a conservatively scanned root